josecanciani/jscore/README.md

 Some of the concepts are re-interpretations using new standards of [Avature](https://wwww.avature.net) Main App javascript framework.
 Avature's framework was built at the beginning of Web 2.0, and there were not many alternatives around.

+## Demo

+See a working Demo at https://josecanciani.github.io/jscore/demo/index.html

 ## Development

 There's a GIT pre-commit hook in `tools/git/hooks/pre-commit` that we recommend you link in your project.
 This hook will prevent from committing changes when it finds differences between CSS files and its legacy counter-parts.
 See section "CSS Modules" bellow for more information.